tensorflow/probability/tensorflow_probability/python/internal/auto_batching/README.md

 It's early days, so code written against the auto-batching system has to be aware of several inessential (and temporary) limitations.

-Error messages: The error messages auto-batching emits when something goes wrong are pretty implementor-oriented.
+**Error messages**: The error messages auto-batching emits when something goes wrong are pretty implementor-oriented.
 In particular, the stack traces refer to the auto-batching system itself, not to the point in the user program that caused the problem.
 For now, the only thing a user can do about a confusing error are guess, source-dive, or ask.

-Limited syntax: The auto-batching transformation only supports very basic Python syntax: Assignments, conditionals, tuples, and function calls are about it.
-(Notably, you have to write while in tail-recursive style.)
+**Limited syntax**: The auto-batching transformation only supports very basic Python syntax: Assignments, conditionals, tuples, and function calls are about it.
+(Notably, you have to write `while` in tail-recursive style.)

-Truth matching: A program coded for auto-batching has a batch dimension on every Tensor.
+**Truth matching**: A program coded for auto-batching has a batch dimension on every Tensor.
 When running without the auto-batching system, this dimension has size 1, but it is still there.
 This creates a problem at `if` statements: A boolean Tensor of shape `[1]` is not a valid `if` condition (and raises an error to that effect).
 The solution is to call the `auto_batching.truthy` function on every boolean Tensor just before using it in an `if`.
 This function detects whether it is being dry-run, and either strips the size-1 leading dimension or does nothing, respectively.

-Everything is a Tensor: All variables subject to auto-batching must hold Tensors or (potentially nested) lists or tuples of Tensors.
+**Everything is a Tensor**: All variables subject to auto-batching must hold Tensors or (potentially nested) lists or tuples of Tensors.
 This is because the system doesn't know how to add a batch dimension to any other data.
 The only way to access non-Tensor objects from within an auto-batched program is